funkia/purescript-turbine/docs/tutorial.md

 ### Component

 The central type in Turbine is `Component`.
 As a first approximation a `Component` represents a piece of user interface.
-For instance, that could be an input field or a button.
-More concretely a `Component` contains a description on how to create a piece of HTML.
+For instance, it could be an input field or a button.
+More concretely, a `Component` contains a description of how to create a piece of HTML.
 Components are composable.
 Hence an input field and a button can be composed together and the result is another component.
 A component also describes any state, logic, and side-effects associated with the component.
-As an example two input fields and a button can be composed to describe the UI of a login form.
+As an example, two input fields and a button can be composed to describe the UI of a login form.
 The logic for the login form and the side-effects for performing the HTTP requests for the login can be "attached" to the view.

 A Turbine application is constructed by composing components.
-Components divides the app into separate chunks that can be implemented in isolation.
+Components divide the app into separate chunks that can be implemented in isolation.
 A Turbine application is "components all the way down".

-The `Component` type has the following kind.
+The `Component` type has the following kind:

 ```
 Component :: Type -> Type -> Type